-The Hyatt Regency Waikiki Beach Resort and Spa has completed its one-year, $100 million renovation.
-The hotel, which is owned by Blackstone Group, upgraded all of its 1,230 rooms, adding items such as surfboard-inspired desks, bidet-style toilets and 55-inch televisions.
+The Hyatt Regency Waikiki Beach Resort and Spa has completed its one-year, $100 million USD renovation.
+The hotel, which is owned by Blackstone Group, upgraded all of its 1,230 rooms, adding items such as surfboard-inspired desks, bidet-style toilets, and 55-inch televisions.
 The property also improved its 10,000-square-foot spa and its public areas.

 The Regency Club is a highlight here for Diamond members or those who book a club room (see photo below).
-Located in the Diamond Head Tower on the third floor, just past one of the hotel’s main restaurants, there is a large and stylish indoor lounge with large outdoor seating area that has views to the beach and is lit up at night with a fire pit.
+Located in the Diamond Head Tower on the third floor, just past one of the hotel’s main restaurants, there is a large and stylish indoor lounge with a large outdoor seating area that has views of the beach and is lit up at night with a fire pit.

-Disclosure: Our property, service and product reviews are sponsored by the proprietor or brand being appraised.
-All opinions remain our own and are in no way influenced by the sponsor.
+Note: Posts may be sponsored by the proprietor or brand being appraised.
+All opinions remain our own & are in no way influenced.